 Auto insurance: When was the last time you compared auto insurance rates?
 Nearly 40 percent of Americans haven’t done so in the last three years, according to Time.

 If you’ve not compared rates recently, you may be leaving money on the table.
-Compare rates at Allstate to see how much you can save every month.
+Compare rates at Esurance to see how much you can save every month.